christianstassen/greb-official/README.md

 * Summary of set up

- 1. To download the code via bitbucket click on the download tab on the right panel.
+ 1. To download the code via github click on the 'clone or download' tab on the top.
- 2. The downloaded archive contains the model source code and all input files.
+ 2. The downloaded zip-archive contains the model source code and all input files.
  3. The main file to execute is 'run/greb.web-public.hydro.com'.
  4. To execute the main file try '.run/greb.web-public.hydro.com' or 'sh run/greb.web-public.hydro.com'
  5. The main file also contains several settings (i.e. what experiment, how many years to simulate, etc)